 A continual mosaic of people has created and re-created this unique and special place.
 Frederick County’s story goes on with authors that include new residents who arrive from neighboring counties, states, and countries from around the globe.

-We the People is a new exhibit at Heritage Frederick highlighting the impact and influence of the experiences of early inhabitants and settlers to Frederick and how the stories that modern immigrants have today aren’t all that different.
+We the People virtual exhibit highlights the impact and influence of the experiences of early inhabitants and settlers to Frederick and how the stories that modern immigrants have today aren’t all that different.

 Former President, Harry Truman visited the city of Frederick on June 21, 1953, in his Chrysler Sedan, alongside his wife in the passenger seat.
 They made a stop at Carroll Kehne’s Gulf Station on 400 West Patrick Street, where Truman found ten reporters and photographers from D.C. waiting for him.